 Tobias J. Dog is the name we’ve given a stray dog I found a week ago and brought home.
 I was on my way back from the pool when I saw him sniffing away at something and wearing no collar or leash.
-I drove on but turned around and went back to see him trotting across the street to my side of the road.
+I drove on, but turned around and saw him trotting across the street to my side of the road.

-I’d never seen him in our neighborhood before and no one was around, so I decided to keep him off our street where motorcyclists tear around as if it’s a free for all where speed laws don’t apply.
+I’d never seen him in our neighborhood before, and no one was around, so I decided to take him off our street where motorcyclists tear around as if it’s a free for all where speed laws don’t apply.

-I opened the passenger door, made a kissy sound at him, as was my wont for sailors and construction workers in years past, and up he jumped, right into the seat as if we’d known each other for years.
+I opened the passenger door, made a kissy sound at him, as was my wont for sailors and construction workers in years past, and up he jumped right into the front seat as if we’d known each other for years.

 I think he likes us, but he appears to be a non-discerning companion to whomever wants to commune with him.
-He’s not very picky.
 I’m glad his standards aren’t very high, because mine aren’t either.

 Toby, nothing daunted, no doubt shrugged and continued on his way, giving each and every blade of grass a sniff and a watering.
 Which he did when we brought him home.
 Lifted his leg on several things.
 He learns pretty quickly this isn’t nice behavior.